ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 <framework-specific-section frameworks="react">

-`rowData` is a reactive property which means that to update the data within the grid all we need to do is update the state of our `rowData` variable.
-Let's test this by fetching some data from an external server and updating our `rowData` with the response:
+As `rowData` is a reactive property, any updates to its state will be refelcted in the grid.
+Let's test this by fetching some data from an external server and updating `rowData` with the response:

 <snippet transform={false} language="jsx">
 |useEffect(() => {
-|  fetch('https://www.ag-grid.com/example-assets/space-mission-data.json') // Fetch data from server
+|  fetch('https://downloads.jamesswinton.com/space-mission-data.json') // Fetch data from server
 |    .then(result => result.json()) // Convert to JSON
 |    .then(rowData => setRowData(rowData)) // Update state of `rowData`
 |}, [])